 Disadvantages include higher complication rates, the risk of mortality compared to other bariatric procedures, and a longer hospital stay.
 There is also a greater potential to cause protein and long-term deficiencies in several important vitamins and minerals, including iron, zinc, calcium, and vitamin D.

 The gastric sleeve of laparoscopic sleeve gastrectomy is performed by removing 80% of the stomach’s capacity.
 The remaining portion of the stomach becomes a tubular pouch about the size and shape of a banana.

 How the Procedure Works

-The sleeve gastrectomy procedure works similarly to the gastric bypass by restricting the amount of food and calories the patient can consume.
+The sleeve gastrectomy procedure works similarly to the gastric bypass by restricting the food and calories the patient can consume.
 The greater impact, however, is the effect the surgery has on gut hormones that control hunger, satiety, and blood sugar.
 Short-term studies show that gastric sleeve and Roux-en-Y gastric bypass have similar effectiveness on weight loss and improving diabetes remission.

-There is also evidence that suggests the gastric sleeve is effective on improving type 2 diabetes independent of weight loss.
+Evidence suggests the gastric sleeve is effective in improving type 2 diabetes independent of weight loss.

 The advantages of gastric sleeve include fewer calories absorbed and significant weight loss.
-There are also no foreign objects involved and, unlike gastric bypass, there is no re-routing of the digestive system.
-The two-day hospital stay is short when compared to other surgeries, and there are favorable changes to gut hormones that help with reduced appetite, suppressed hunger, and improved satiety.
+There are also no foreign objects involved, and, unlike gastric bypass, there is no rerouting of the digestive system.
+Compared to other surgeries, the two-day hospital stay is short, and there are favorable changes to gut hormones that help with reduced appetite, suppressed hunger, and improved satiety.